nodef/extra-cd/README.md

-Change to directories with shortcut names.
+Change to directories with listing.
+> You can use shortcuts too!

 ```bash
 # install